InfinityWallet/InfinityProtocol/README.md

 The core contract is a factory which can create pair contracts as required for any token pair.
 Liquidity can be provided for these token pairs, allowing users to swap between them.
 To swap and add/remove liquidity we use a router contract to execute the desired transactions and perform safety checks.
 You must first approve the router address for any tokens you want to send.

-The Infinity Protocol will provide the infrastructure for decentralized finance, empowering developers, liquidity providers, financial institutions, exchanges, wallets and traders to participate in an open and accessible financial marketplace as a decentralized financial bridge between digital assets, providing an open, transparent, secure and censorship-resistant protocol for anyone looking to tap into a global and open liquidity, exchange and lending protocol, with many more protocols to come and advancements planned.
+The Infinity Protocol will provide the infrastructure for decentralized finance, empowering developers, liquidity providers, financial institutions, exchanges, wallets and traders to participate in an open and accessible financial marketplace.
+As a decentralized financial bridge between digital assets, providing an open, transparent, secure and censorship-resistant protocol for anyone looking to tap into a global and open liquidity, exchange and lending protocol, with many more protocols to come and advancements planned.

 | Title | Network | Github | Contract |